 Read MorePost #3 What to do after receiving the Permesso

 The Road to Italian Citizenship is Long It is long even when you have Italian grandparents, and when you don't have that, or EU citizenship, the road is ten-years long.
 I'm five months into my ten-year process and here's how it's stacking up: I received my coveted permesso di soggiorno (permit to stay) in June about a month after I applied.
-Unfortunately, on June 9, a
+Unfortunately, on June

 Read MorePost #2 What happens at the Permesso appointment

 What will happen at your Permesso di Soggiorno Appointment?
 My process and what you can learn from it: Most expats get nervous about their permesso di soggiorno appointment at the questura (police office).
 But, because my paper work had been done by INAC, I was confident.
 What could go wrong?
-But then on an expat forum I was told to "have a thick skin" and "they will
+But then on an expat forum I was told to "have a thick skin" and

 Read MoreGutsy Expat Life on Sardinia